-In this codelab, you'll learn how to create a camera app that uses CameraX to show a viewfinder, take photos, and analyze an image stream from the camera.
+In this codelab, you'll learn how to create a camera app that uses CameraX to show a viewfinder, take photos, capture video, and analyze an image stream from the camera.

-To achieve this, we will introduce the concept of use cases in CameraX, which you can use for a variety of camera operations, from displaying a viewfinder to analyzing frames in real time.
+To achieve this, we will introduce the concept of use cases in CameraX, which you can use for a variety of camera operations, from displaying a viewfinder to capturing videos.

 Prerequisites